All posts

 Founder, Vergio

-Building Vergio, monitoring millions of Shopify stores to tell agencies who's in market.
+Building Vergio, monitoring millions of Shopify stores to show agencies which ones fit them and are showing fresh buying signals.

 More about Vergio